hanabi/hanabi.github.io/README.md

 * This is the similar to the *Dupe Finesse* above, but instead of potentially duping the touched card, the blind card is potentially duplicated.
 Thus, the blind-playing player will blind-discard their *Finesse Position* card if it is a duplicate.
 * You are ONLY allowed to do a *Certain Discard* if you know you have not been bluffed.
 (This means that *Certain Finesses* can't be performed from *Bluff Position*.)
 * This convention takes priority over the *Layered Finesse*.
 Thus, it is impossible to perform a *Layered Finesse* on a card that could be in your own hand.

+### Out-of-Order Finesses

+* Sometimes, a *Finesse* is invoked by giving a color clue to two or more cards where the next card in the sequence is clued, but it is NOT the focus of the clue.
+* When this happens, the *Finesse* will still work: a player will blind play a matching card.
+However, a *Fix Clue* must then be given to the person who originally received the clue, or they will go on to misplay.
+* Normally, after receiving a *Fix Clue*, a player would normally "stop" and not assume anything else about his hand.
+However, this is a special situation: when the original *Finesse* was given, it was a message that the focus of the clue was playable. *Information Lock Principle* applies, and it means that the original focus of the clue is also playable.
+* For example:
+  * At the beginning of the game, Alice goes first.
+  * Bob has a red 3 and a red 2 (on slots 1 and 2 respectively).
+  * Cathy has a red 1 on slot 1 (in *Finesse Position*).
+  * Alice clues Bob reds (as an *Out-of-Order Reverse Finesse*).
+The focus of the clue is the red 3 on slot 1.
+  * Bob sees the red 1 on Cathy's *Finesse Position*, so he has to respect that it could be *Reverse Finesse*.
+Bob discards.
+  * Cathy blind plays red 1.
+  * Alice must now give a *Fix Clue* to Bob, or else red 3 will be misplayed as red 2.
+  * Alice clues number 2 to Bob.
+  * Bob plays red 2.
+  * Bob knows that his other red card MUST be red 3, since it was originally clued as playable and it caused a *Reverse Finesse*.

 <br />